Why You Trust Some Faces More Than Others

 To assess trustworthiness, the evaluators (the group of 30 students) had to imagine if they would trust the person in the image with their money.

 A positive response was coded by the study results as a sign of trust and a negative as distrust.
-Regarding the dynamics of the experiment, every one-and-a-half seconds, a new face was presented to the evaluators (participants).
+Regarding the dynamics of the experiment, every one-and-a-half seconds, the researchers presented a new face to the evaluators (participants).

 It seems that the participants automatically calculated the similarity of a stranger’s face with their own.
 Moreover, the analysis of the data showed that they were more confident in faces that resembled their own when they were of the same sex.